ckurdziel/ckurdziel.github.com/web3.md

 ---

-Here's a list of some useful Bitcoin and Blockchain related reading that I've found has helped shape my perspective on both technologies.
-This doc is a WIP.
+Here's a list of some useful “Web 3.0” (Bitcoin, Blockchains, ICOs, etc) related reading that I've found has helped shape my perspective on the quickly evolving space.
+This doc is a WIP so I’ll add more thoughts to it over time.

 #### Start Here
 - [Satoshi's white paper][1]